All Stars Supergroup: Production and broadcast

-On the main stage, RuPaul welcomes fellow judges Visage, Carson Kressley, Ross Mathews, and Todrick Hall.
-The contestants perform "Read U Wrote U".
-The runway category is "All Star Glam-o-Rama".
-The contestants present their final looks and receive final critiques from the judges.
-RuPaul asks the contestants to say why they should be declared the winner and not their competitors.
-The judges excuse the contestants from the stage and deliberate.
-Roxxxy Andrews is eliminated, leaving Alaska, Detox, and Katya as the top three contestants of the season.
-They lip-sync to "If I Were Your Woman" (1970) by Gladys Knight & the Pips.
-Alaska wins the competition.

-Production

 The episode originally aired on October 13, 2016.

 The contestants revisited the song in 2020, during the COVID-19 pandemic.

+Fashion

+For the main stage, RuPaul wears a yellow dress and a blonde wig.
+For "Read U Wrote U", Alaska wears a black outfit, tall black boots, and a long dark wig.
+Her skin is painted blue.
+Detox has a short black shirt, large hoops earrings, and two long ponytails.
+Katya wears a black outfit with matching boots and a long blonde wig.
+Roxxxy Andrews has a bodysuit and a long brown wig.
+For the fashion show, Alaska wears a gown, a boa, and a long blonde wig.
+Detox has a dress with netting, a headpiece, and a short blonde wig.
+Katya has a black-and-gold dress and a curly blonde wig.
+Roxxxy Andrews has a backless dress and a short wig.

 Reception

+Writing for Vulture, Joel Kim Booster rated the episode four out of five stars.
 Gay Times called Roxxxy Andrews's verse "groundbreaking and revolutionary", and said the contestants' performance was "legendary".
-Adam Rippon skated to "Read U Wrote U" in 2018.
+Ryan Shea of Instinct called the song "iconic" in 2019.
 Screen Rant included "All Stars Supergroup" in a 2022 overview of the ten best episodes of All Stars, according to IMDb.
 The website said "the verses [the contestants] wrote were nothing short of fabulous and even spawned hilarious memes".
 "Read U Wrote U" was also the first song from Drag Race to chart on a Billboard music chart, peaking at #29 on the Dance/Electronic Songs chart and #14 on the Dance/Electronic Digital Songs Sales chart.
+The "Read U Wrote U" performance was among Visage's seven favorite on Drag Race in 2022.